St Marys Senior Living Support in Detroit Lakes, MN

 Pros

-• pro The birthing experience at this hospital went well.
+• pro The birthing experience at the hospital went well.

 Cons

-• pro The front desk directed the patient to the ER for a non-emergency without adequately assessing the situation.
+• pro The front desk staff allegedly sent the patient to the ER for a non-emergency, with no medical provider asking questions.

 • pro The patient would rather drive over an hour to Fargo to avoid returning.